How My Immigrant Parents Escaped Poverty (It Wasn’t Hard Work)

 My parents were unafraid of switching jobs when it suited their needs.
 My mother actually moved to Virginia by herself when I was 9 to follow a new job.
 She rented a room and visited us on the weekends, while my dad took care of us in New Jersey.
 (It was around this time that I learned my dad was actually a very good cook, a secret he had been nursing for years).

 6. My Parents were Equals.

-Something else significant about our move to Virginia: I don’t know too many couples where a man has followed a woman for HER job.
-I don’t know too many couples where a man takes care of three kids and the house by himself while his wife is away, and does so without complaining.
-(I also don’t know too many women who would trust their husbands with this task).
+I don’t know too many couples where a man has followed a woman for HER job, where he takes care of three kids and the house by himself without complaining.
+(I also don’t know many women who would trust their husbands with this task).
 Then again, I don’t know too many couples where the wife will move away from her kids to pursue her career.
 (And by the way, my dad has always made slightly more than my mother, so it wasn’t an obvious economic choice).

 Personally, I think this was pretty badass all around.
 When I look at my parents’ careers, my dad always took the route that would make it easier for my mom to stay at her job.
 We moved houses so she could be closer to work, even though it made his commute longer.
 My parents were long-distance for a year and we ultimately moved to Virginia because of my mom’s job.
 My dad has never ever mentioned this; it’s just something I’ve noted from looking back.
 I don’t think he thinks it’s notable.
 But I do.

 What Happens When Your Parents Are Equals

 This sounds like a small thing, but my dad was not a complete obstacle to my mother’s career.
 I have seen the reverse pretty frequently, even in subtle ways.
 A lot of men will block their wives from advancing in their careers, even when it harms them in the process.
 Other men do little to support their wives’ careers, particularly when such support is to their own detriment, and if the wife is not earning as much.